Table of contents

-Surely you want to get recognized as a reliable company, get positive reviews and more business, as the word of mouth does wonders for your marketing as well as having a well-established position on the local market.
+Surely you want to get recognized as a reliable company, get positive reviews, and more business, as word of mouth does wonders for your marketing as well as having a well-established position on the local market.

 Smart manufacturing software can help you retain precious company know-how built over time.
 Mistakes do happen, but even though you will learn from them, avoiding repeating the same ones in the future because the management of production scheduling will not solely rely on someone’s experience or skills.

 Remarks and comments will be visible to everybody, and warnings will appear each time you decide so, special requirements will be noted.